scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 print("Example {} is appealing: {}.".format(xin, result))
 ```

-The code below demonstrates the the first house in our dataset is not expected to fit with our desiderata as the predicted price exceeeds 400.000E.
+The code above demonstrates the the first house in our dataset is not expected to fit with our desiderata as the predicted price exceeeds 400.000E.

 When viewed using [Netron](), our resulting ONNX pipeline looks like this:

 ![The pipeline in Netron](sources/onnx-netron.png)

+Note that the ability to combine parts of graphs into other graphs as long as the input and output match makes it easy to store common pre- and post-processing operations in ONNX and reuse them in various projects.

 ## 5. Deployment.
-Above we hope to have shown how ONNX is not just some abstract file format used under-the-hood by various complex AI training tools: it is also an easy to construct pre- and post-processing pipelines manually by chaining ONNX blocks together.
-Thus, ONNX is a super effective tool to create data analyis pipelines that can be used anywhere.
+Above we hope to have shown how ONNX is not just some abstract file format used under-the-hood by various complex AI training tools.
+ONNX also makes it easy to construct pre- and post-processing pipelines manually by chaining hand-made ONNX blocks together.
+Thus, ONNX is a super effective tool to create data analyis pipelines that can be used (and re-used) anywhere.

 Once you have an ONNX pipeline, various options are available for its deployment:

-1. You could use the `onnxruntime` (which is what we have been using in some of the quick tests above).
-If you want to deploy on the cloud, one option would be to create a simple REST endpoint (using for example [Flask]) that executes the `onnxruntime` and deploy it using Docker.
-While this is relatively easy, it is also often quite inefficient (and memory consuming).
+1. You could use the [onnxruntime](https://github.com/scailable/sclbl-tutorials/blob/master/sclbl-onnx-from-scratch-I/sources/manual-onnx-pipeline.ipynb) (which is what we have been using in some of the quick tests above).
+If you want to deploy on the cloud, one option would be to create a simple REST endpoint (using for example [Flask](https://flask.palletsprojects.com/en/1.1.x/)) that executes the `onnxruntime` and deploy it using [Docker](https://www.docker.com).
+While this is relatively easy, it is also often [quite inefficient](https://towardsdatascience.com/exploiting-the-differences-between-model-training-and-prediction-40f087e52923) (and memory consuming).
-2. You can use tools such as those offered by Scailable to transpile your ONNX model to WebAssembly for extremely efficient deployment.
+2. You can use tools such as those offered by [Scailable](https://www.scailable.net) to transpile your ONNX model to WebAssembly for extremely efficient deployment.
 Effectively, due to its level of detail, ONNX makes it possible to generate stand-alone executables in lower level languages automatically based on an ONNX graph.
-This provides native execution speed (when ported e.g., to `c`) and (when ported to a portable target like `.wasm`) allows you to move the exact same model from the cloud to the edge and even to small (I)IoT devices.
+This provides native execution speed (when ported e.g., to `c`) and (when ported to a portable target like `.wasm`) allows you to move the exact same model from the cloud to the edge and even to [small (I)IoT devices](https://maurits-kaptein.medium.com/the-making-of-update-ai-ml-models-ota-e72e2219084b).

 Pretty cool.

-To finish off, just a small size and speed comparison.
+To finish off, just a small size and speed comparison between the two deployment options mentioned above:

-* The full ONNX pipeline we created above consumes a little under 1Kb in memory.
+1. The full ONNX pipeline we created above consumes a little under 1Kb in memory.
 However, to run, the `onnxruntime` itself requires a bit over 200**M**b.
 Using this memory footprint, I can, on my local machine, execute our pipeline 1000 times in 1.9 seconds (when restarting the session anew each time).
-* Using conversion to WebAssebmly (as done out-of-the-box by [Scailable]()) the memory footprint is about 70Kb for the `.wasm` binary (which is larger than the `onnx` specificaiton as it **includes** the neccesary operators) but only 60Kb for the runtime.
-Thus, in total less than < 0.01 Mb.
-Using this memory footprint I can, on the same local machine, generate 1000 inferences in .7 seconds (similarly reloading anew each time; with reloading the difference between the ONNX and WebAssembly runtimes is neglectible).
+2. Using conversion to WebAssebmly (as done out-of-the-box by [Scailable](https://www.scailable.net)) the memory footprint is about 70Kb for the `.wasm` binary (which is larger than the `onnx` specificaiton as it **includes** the functional specification of the neccesary operators) but only 60Kb for the runtime. **Thus, in total less than < 0.2 Mb**.
+Using this memory footprint I can, on the same local machine, generate 1000 inferences in 0.7 seconds (similarly reloading anew each time; without reloading the time difference between the ONNX and WebAssembly runtimes is neglectible as both, once initialized, effectively run at almost native speed).

 So yeah, combining ONNX with WebAssembly provides expressiveness (ONNX) and efficiency (WASM), across all targets.